KCreate/leonardschuetz.ch/server/blog/aoc-2025/day1/article.md

 - [Back to the main article](../)
 - [Next day](../day2)

-> This article is part of of my series on implementing each Advent of Code 2025 challenge in my own
+> This article is part of my series on implementing each Advent of Code 2025 challenge in my own
 > programming language Charly.

 Today's challenge involved determining the final dial position, given a series of turn descriptions.